sanderdechering/Frontend-mentor_rating-component/README-template.md

 ### What I learned

 This is my third Frontend Mentor project.
 I used Tailwind CSS and Vue TS to create this project.
 I'm currently trying to get better at Tailwind CSS.
-This was my first time using Typescript in Vue JS.
+This was my first time using TypeScript in Vue JS.

 ## Author